prucinski/GSTQ/README.md

 ## Todo
 - More images!
 - Randomly chosen background image that is pulled from the internet
-- Save previous wallpaper so that it is easy to find and restore
+- Save previous wallpaper from different drive
 - Find a more reliable way of changing the background, have the change be visible immedieately